FrancoRocamora/FrancoRocamora/README.md

 # Hi there! 👋

 My name is Franco Rocamora from Mendoza, Argentina, and I'm 22 years old.
-I have a background in piano, having studied it for 9 years, but last year I decided to switch my profession to programming.
+I have a background in piano, having studied it for 9 years, but last year I decided to switch my profession to web developer.
 I have a great passion for programming and enjoy learning new languages and technologies on my own.

 ## 🔭 Currently Working On
 I'm currently working on a new web project called **MediTrack**.
 It's an app designed to help you keep track of your medical records and appointments.